-The departmental procedure for Exploration Licence extensions requires the approval at a Warden's Hearing, followed by consideration and recommendation by the Mining Advisory Council and the final approval by the Papua New Guinean Minister of Mining.
+The process for Exploration Licence extensions requires the approval at a Warden's Hearing, followed by consideration and recommendation by the Mining Advisory Council and the final approval by the Papua New Guinean Minister of Mining.
 Shareholders should be aware that, pending extension, granted Exploration Licences remain in force until a determination is made.

-There is a risk that the exploration licence will not be extended, or that the terms of the extension are not favourable to Coppermoly.
-This could have a significant adverse impact on the performance of Coppermoly.
+There is a risk that extension of the Company's exploration licences will not be extended, or that the terms of the extension will not be favourable to Coppermoly.